-The optional keywords deal with the probability of a given reaction occurring as well as the stable equilibration of each reaction site as it occurs.
+The optional keywords deal with the probability of a given reaction occurring as well as the stable equilibration of each reaction site as it occurs:

+The stabilize_steps keyword allows for the specification of how many timesteps a reaction site is stabilized before being returned to the overall system thermostat.
 In order to produce the most physical behavior, this ‘reaction site equilibration time’ should be tuned to be as small as possible while retaining stability for a given system or reaction step.
 After a limited number of case studies, this number has been set to a default of 60 timesteps.
 Ideally, it should be individually tuned for each fix reaction step.
 Note that in some situations, decreasing rather than increasing this parameter will result in an increase in stability.